GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

 UNIT VI: OPTICS

 Reflection of light, mirror formula, spherical mirrors.
-Refraction of light, total internal reflection, and its applications, optical fibres, thin lens formula, refraction at spherical surfaces, lenses, lens maker’s formula.
+Refraction of light, total internal reflection, and its applications, optical fibers, thin lens formula, refraction at spherical surfaces, lenses, lens maker’s formula.

 Magnification, power of a lens, combination of thin lenses in contact combination of a lens and a mirror.